Basket full of oxyfresh alcohol-free stabalized chlorine dioxide toothpaste

 Alcohol-free mouthrinses are a great way to support your overall oral health and give you protection against bad breath.
 But that doesn’t mean they’re all formulated the same.
 In your quest for the best alcohol-free mouthwash for gums, it’s important to understand your options …

-• Chlorine dioxide mouthwash: Don’t let the word “chlorine” scare you … chlorine dioxide is not the same thing as bleach!
+• Chlorine dioxide (Oxygene®) mouthwash: Don’t let the word “chlorine” scare you … chlorine dioxide is not the same thing as bleach!
 This safe, proven ingredient is actually used to purify and disinfect public drinking water.
 In mouthrinse, it’s used to control harmful bacteria that lead to gum disease and bad breath.
+It's been the star of our super-effective dental products for over 40 years, living under the patent name Oxygene®!

 • Essential oil mouthwash: Because of their ability to help hydrate, inhibit plaque, and provide antioxidant powers, essential oils bring a lot to the table in dentistry.
 And there are many different taste combinations to choose from, whether it’s citrus, cinnamon or mint.
 Keep in mind, if you want just a hint of mint, choose a mouthwash with spearmint leaf oil.
 For a mintier swish, roll with peppermint.